quixio/quix-docs/docs/connect/kafka-to-looker.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Looker using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Looker

-UNRECOGNIZED TECH ALERT
+Looker is a powerful business intelligence platform that allows users to easily analyze and visualize their data.
+By connecting to various data sources, Looker enables organizations to uncover valuable insights and make data-driven decisions.
+With its intuitive interface and robust functionality, Looker streamlines the process of extracting, transforming, and presenting data in a meaningful way.
+This technology empowers businesses to leverage their data assets effectively and drive strategic initiatives.

 ## Integrations